 While lunchtime lessons, parent-teacher meetings, and intermittent testing are among some suggestions for how to work on closing the attainment gap, some have also suggested that due to the sheer scale of negative impact a decline in academic progress has on pupils that this should in fact be incorporated into safeguarding and wellbeing efforts instead.
 There is a link here with efforts to protect and nurture pupils from disadvantaged backgrounds in particular, and of course it has been well documented that these young people often lack the digital resources required to engage in the same level of learning as their peers.

-The government’s £1 billion catch-up fund announced in June 2020 intends to help tackle this digital divide and help mitigate the effects of lost learning time.
+The government’s £1 billion catch-up fund announced in June 2020 intends to help tackle this digital divide, the importance of which has been highlighted by the Education Policy Institute, and help mitigate the effects of lost learning time.
 But among policy recommendations offered by the Sutton Trust following their research is a £750 million ‘boost’ for disadvantaged pupils via the Pupil Premium, as part of a new catch-up fund, suggesting what has been offered thus far doesn't go far enough.
-The inability to meet basic requirements such as laptop provision are still contributing to this growing gap, and as a matter of urgency must be addressed quickly via government efforts – especially if the trend of increased online learning is going to continue even after lockdown.
+The inability to meet basic requirements such as laptop provision for a significant proportion of pupils are still contributing to this growing gap, and as a matter of urgency must be addressed quickly via government efforts – especially if the trend of increased online learning is going to continue even after lockdown.

 Looking for more ideas on effective teaching and learning?
 The IG Schools Handbook is available to download for free now.

 Explore more training opportunities, webinars, blogs and our events calendar via the IG Schools Hub.